What are PFAS?

 PFAS are persistent and do not break down over time

 If you remember from your basic chemistry classes back in high schools, most oils and fats, as well as carbohydrates are made of long chains of carbon atoms, usually, with 1, 2 or 3 hydrogen atoms connected to each carbon.
 PFAS have a similar structure except that some or all of the hydrogen atoms have been replaced by fluorine atoms.
 This molecular structure makes these chemicals highly resistant to environmental degradation, hence making them persist forever within the ecosystem.

 PFAS are everywhere

 PFAS are now present globally due to their wide range of uses and ability to travel through air and water.
-They usually enter our natural water sources via manufacturing run-offs industrial wastewater and leaching from landfills.
+They usually enter our natural water sources via manufacturing run-off, industrial wastewater, and leaching from landfills.
 They can also enter the atmosphere when improperly incinerated, and then make their way back into the water cycle via precipitation.
 There are over 600 known PFAS contamination sites in the US.
 For an interactive map, click here.